 There are a few places on Reddit that can help you find NFL streams to watch games.
 But the best central location on the site is probably r/nflstreams.
 The site offers free options, up-to-date links for all games, and the best ways to use paid services.
 In other words, if you can't find it here, you're not going to find it.

 Yahoo Sports allows fans to watch free and unauthenticated all local and primetime games through their sports app.
-And this season, they've extended it to their Yahoo Fantasy Football mobile app as well.
-So starting with the 2019-2020 season, fans can watch games free in a fantasy-friendly environment as well.
+Since last this season, they've extended it to their Yahoo Fantasy Football mobile app as well, giving fans a free fantasy-friendly environment to watch games as well.

 STREAMING APPS TO WATCH NFL GAMES